-All pupils currently are included in lessons, the pupils identified as being of higher ability than the norm follow the same general outlines for lessons as their peers, but will undertake more challenging requirements in set tasks and questioning.
-They are also expected to produce more in-depth responses to questions, tasks and practicals including far more independent research that takes into account the ‘real’ world and how the current task impinges on everyday life.
+All pupils are taught in mixed ability lessons and follow the same topics, but the teacher will differentiate by task, support and outcomes to ensure that all pupils are appropriately challenged.
+Pupils following the GCSE are expected to produce more in-depth responses to questions, tasks and practical assignments including carrying out far more independent research that takes into account the ‘real’ world and how the current task impinges on everyday life.